FREE Domestic Shipping on orders over $35

 On the other hand, texting is much speedier than snail mail, and allows you to express your deepest sympathy and support immediately.

-There are alot of sympathy quotes you can take inspiration from.
+There are alot of sympathy quotes you can take inspiration from so you're not stuck on what to say when someone dies.

-At the end of the day, what's most important, and the best support, is to say something that acknowledges the loss.
+At the end of the day, if you're wondering what do you say to someone who lost someone, the best support is to say something that acknowledges the loss.